mysticmind/mysticmind/README.md

 I spend a plenty of time working on the following OSS projects as below:

 - Co-maintainer of [Marten](http://martendb.io/).
-I am available in the project's gitter channel to help with any queries/questions on Marten.
+I am available in the project's Discord channel to help with any queries/questions on Marten.
 This is the most successful and active project in terms of user base.

 - Creator and maintainer of [ReverseMarkdown.NET](https://github.com/mysticmind/reversemarkdown-net), [MysticMind.PostgresEmbed](https://github.com/mysticmind/mysticmind-postgresembed) and [.NET Sort Refs](https://github.com/mysticmind/dotnet-sort-refs)